namsral/multipass/README.md

 Multipass
 =========

-Multipass is a reverse proxy to securely expose web resources and services to the internet using automatic HTTPS and user access control.
+Multipass is a remote proxy which can be used to protect web resources and services using user access control.
+Users are authenticated using a challenge; prove they are the owner of the registered email address by following a login link.

 Multipass implements the idea to authenticate users based on __something they own__ instead of __something they know__.
 This is better known as the second factor of [Two-factor Authentication][2fa].

+Login links are encoded [JSON Web Tokens][jwt] containing information about the user and their accessible resources.
+These tokens are used as access tokens with an expiration date and are signed using a random RSA key pair to prevent forgeries.

 ### Goal